-Partners and S corporation shareholders.
-If you receive a Schedule K-1 reporting such a transaction, you must report your share of the transaction on Form 4797, 4684, 6252, or 8824 (whether or not you were a partner or shareholder at the time the section 179 expense deduction was claimed).
+Note.
 If you have a carryforward of unused section 179 expense deduction that includes section 179 expense deduction previously passed through to you for the disposed asset, you must reduce your carryforward by your share of the section 179 expense deduction shown on Schedule K-1 (or the amount attributable to that property included in your carryforward amount).
-See the worksheet on the next page to figure the amounts to report on Form 4797, 4684, 6252, or 8824, and to figure any reduction in your carryforward of unused section 179 expense deduction.